MostafaElAyoubi/orkestrarepo-wiki/Hubs-and-Workspaces.md

 1. Click on
 2. Enter the email of the user you wish to add (they need to have an Orkestra Online account) and specify their role.

-!- Note that - for now - every person invited to a Hub will have an "Admin" role.
+-!
+Note that - for now - every person invited to a Hub will have an "Admin" role.
 There is no "User" role at Hub level.
-(Looking forward to collect feedback and this particular point) -!
+(Looking forward to collect feedback onthis particular point) !-
 ### Delete users from the Hub

 ## Package Settings